Reading Day approved for Nov. 4

 “I’m hoping that everyone can take a moment to rest and that most, if not all, faculty members take advantage of this opportunity for themselves as well,” she said.

-“I want to thank the Purdue Student Government under the leadership of President Assata Gilmore for bringing these matters forward, the University Senate’s Educational Policy Committee for moving these proposals through the Senate, and the University’s support of these Senate actions,” said Senator Deb Nichols.
+“I want to thank the Purdue Student Government under the leadership of President Assata Gilmore for bringing these matters forward, the University Senate’s Educational Policy Committee for moving these proposals through the Senate and the University’s support of these Senate actions,” Nichols said in the release.

-The majority of the faculty affairs committee was opposed to the Reading Day as summarized by committee chair Alexander Francis during the University Senate meeting Monday.
+The majority of the faculty affairs committee was opposed to the Reading Day as summarized by committee chair Alexander Francis during Monday’s meeting.

-Francis said he was personally in favor of the motion, but his committee declined to sponsor it due to short-term issues regarding existing course plans and classes rather than the overall idea of having a break.
+Francis said he was personally in favor of the motion, but his committee declined to sponsor it because of short-term issues regarding existing course plans and classes rather than opposition to a break.

-There was much more support from his committee for having more, and more frequent, breaks in future semesters where faculty can plan better for them, he said.
+There was much more support from his committee for having more, and more frequent, breaks in future semesters where faculty can have more time to plan for them, he said.

 Executive Reporter Joseph Ching contributed reporting.